AndreasMadsen/mariastream/README.md

 ## TODO

 * Support multiply querys in one statement
-* Support connectt using a mariasql instance
+* Support connect using a mariasql instance
 * Test abort methods
 * Test `usingArray: false` in connection constructor
 * Relay all methods and events between mariastream and mariasql
 * Write documentation
 * Write example
-* Write stream module for type conversion
+* Write external stream module for type conversion

 ## Documentation